Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Related Work

 \subsection{Video Interpolation}

-Early video interpolation studies were based on the optical flows between two input frames to represent and formulate motion patterns, exemplified by methods using a bidirectional optical flow method, such as in~\cite{herbst2009occlusion}.
-With the success of deep learning techniques in diverse computer vision tasks, kernel-based methods integrated convolution neural networks (CNNs)~\cite{lee2020adacof, niklaus2017video} for efficient motion estimation and generation.
-Recently, due to the great success of visual transformers~\cite{dosovitskiy2020image, liang2021swinir}, transformer-based methods with self-attentions have been studied for video interpolation, adaptively addressing long-range pixel dependencies.
+Early video interpolation studies were based on the optical flows to represent and formulate motion patterns, exemplified by methods using a bidirectional optical flow method, such as~\cite{herbst2009occlusion}.
+With the success of deep learning techniques~\cite{mo2024motion,hu2019vision}, kernel-based methods integrated convolution neural networks (CNNs)~\cite{lee2020adacof,niklaus2017video} for efficient motion estimation and generation.
+Recently, due to the great success of visual transformers~\cite{dosovitskiy2020image,liang2021swinir,sun2023higher}, transformer-based methods with self-attentions have been studied for video interpolation, adaptively addressing long-range pixel dependencies.
 Self-attentions were utilized to formulate the representation of each input frame in \cite{shi2022video}.
 Cross-attentions between the input frame pairs were further studied in \cite{kim2022cross}.
-Optical flows were introduced to the transformer modelling as well to assist the formulation of motion dynamics \cite{lu2022video}.
+Optical flows were introduced to the transformer modelling to assist the formulation of motion dynamics \cite{lu2022video}.
 DQBC \cite{zhou2023video} followed the flow-based paradigm and integrated correlation modeling to enhance the flow estimation.
-However, it is challenging to obtain reliable flow information between two animation sketches.